0PKunal/bubble-sort-cli/README.md

 - “python: command not found” → Ensure Python is installed and on PATH.
 Try `py -V` on Windows, or launch via the Python launcher: `py .\bubble_sort_cli.py <file>`.
 - “gcc: command not found” → Install MinGW-w64 or a GCC toolchain and ensure `gcc` is on PATH.
 - Matplotlib install issues → Upgrade pip: `python -m pip install --upgrade pip` then `pip install matplotlib`.
+ - Interactive programs exit unexpectedly → Enter an integer count first, then the same number of integer values (no commas).
+The interactive versions do not accept floats.

 ## Contributing
 Contributions are welcome and appreciated! **Here are some ways you can contribute:**